glorianetran/TechStudio/README.md

 ### What is TechStudio?

 TechStudio was created for a Software Engineering course at Mills College in 2018.
-We wanted to create a place to foster interdisciplinary tech projects.
+Our team wanted to create a place to foster interdisciplinary tech projects.

 ### TechStudio Members
 * Deana Bui https://github.com/deanabui